AraBlocks/ara-module-template/.github/COMMIT_FORMAT.md

 ### Message footer

-A message footer is optional and must be proceeded by a new line after the message body.
+A message footer is optional and must be preceded by a new line after the message body.
 The contents of the message footer should be wrapped at 80 characters.